Japan prosecutors close case against American in Ghosn pay

 Ghosn has also been charged with breach of trust allegations centered around using Nissan money for personal gain, ranging from housing, tuition payments for his children, use of a corporate jet and purchases such as a chandelier.
 Ghosn has said they were needed for work.

 Yokohama-based Nissan, as a company and legal entity, has also been charged, and has pleaded guilty.
+The prosecutors on Wednesday asked that Nissan be fined 200 million yen ($1.8 million).

 Nissan is struggling to revert to profitability after racking up two straight years of red ink, with the damage from the coronavirus pandemic coming on top of the Ghosn scandal.